-The Department of Communities, Child Safety and Disability Services is the Qld Government's lead functional agency for Community Recovery at the State and Disaster District levels.
+The Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts is the Qld Government's lead functional agency for Community Recovery at the State and Disaster District levels.

 Context and Assumptions

 The primary aim of recovery is to assist the affected community to regain a proper level of functioning following a disaster, both initially and long term.